smahaduzzaman/smahaduzzaman/README.md

 poems, quotes, and other writings are some of the highlights of my work.
 I run a social movement called "Civilized Bangladesh" online and on social media.
 "Be civilized and build civilization" is the leading of this.
-Despite being poor, I carry out these activities on my own initiative.
-At the Last Amar Ekushey Book Fair - 2017, Dhaka, Bangladesh, I published a book of poetry titled "Fire Aye".
+Despite being poor, I carry out these activities on my own initiative. <br /><br />At the Last Amar Ekushey Book Fair - 2017, Dhaka, Bangladesh, I published a book of poetry titled "Fire Aye".
 Publisher - Suniti Publications, Dhaka, Bangladesh.
 The ISBN number of the book is 98-974-4473-25-1.
 I have mastered online SEO, Content Writing, Article Writing, Creative Writing, WordPress, and Website Design.
 I also have a good command of Microsoft Word, Excel, and PowerPoint.
 I can handle Android phones, Laptops, and Desktops well.
-I have completed various courses on these subjects and obtained multiple certificates.
-I have profiles on social media (like - Facebook, Twitter, Instagram, Linked In, and Pinterest) which have a significant amount of traffic.
+I have completed various courses on these subjects and obtained multiple certificates. <br /><br />I have profiles on social media (like - Facebook, Twitter, Instagram, Linked In, and Pinterest) which have a significant amount of traffic.
 I also have multiple channels on YouTube, including Daily Motion.
 I often have to keep busy with several blogs and websites.
 Moreover, I regularly work in various marketplaces including Fiverr, Upwork, and SEO Clark.

 <br />